 What’s a good online marketplace profile?

-A good online marketplace profile helps build trust in the owner, makes it easy to identify and re-identify them and provides the reader with enough relevant information for them to decide whether it makes sense to engage or not.
+A good online marketplace profile helps build trust in the owner, makes it easy to identify and re-identify them, and provides the reader with enough relevant information to decide whether engaging makes sense.

 - Maximized useful info (bio, preferences, photo, certified phone/email, car